How to Weld Body Panels With Flux Core Wire Without Burn-Through

 Why Flux Core for Body Panels?

 Flux core welding is a go-to for many welders because it’s versatile and budget-friendly.
-Unlike MIG welding, which needs a shielding gas tank, flux core wire creates its own shielding gas as it burns, making it ideal for outdoor work or shops without gas setups.
-I remember my first flux core welder—a little 110V unit I picked up for cheap.
+Unlike MIG welding, which needs a shielding gas tank, flux core wire creates its own shielding as it burns.
+That makes it handy outdoors or in shops that don’t have gas setups.
+My first flux core welder was a little 110V unit I picked up cheap.

-It was a game-changer for patching up my old truck’s rocker panels without breaking the bank.
-But here’s the catch: flux core can put more heat into thin metal than a short-circuit MIG setup, which can be a challenge for thin auto body panels.
+It was a game-changer for patching my old truck’s rocker panels without breaking the bank.
+The catch is that flux core can put more heat into thin metal than a short-circuit MIG setup, so body panels take more finesse to avoid burn-through and warping.

-The real-world advantage?
-It’s cost-effective and portable.
-You don’t need to haul around a gas cylinder, and the slag system in flux core wire helps tolerate mill scale or light surface contamination better than solid wire MIG.
-However, it produces more spatter and slag, so cleanup is a must.
+The real advantage is portability and cost.
+You don’t have to haul a gas cylinder, and the slag system can tolerate mill scale or light surface contamination better than solid wire MIG.
+The tradeoff is more spatter and slag, so cleanup is part of the job.

-For DIYers and small shops, it’s a practical choice, especially if you’re working on a budget or in windy conditions where gas shielding might get blown away.
-Just know that it takes finesse to avoid burn-through and warping on thin metal.
+For DIYers and small shops, it’s a practical choice, especially if you’re on a budget or working in windy conditions where gas shielding can get pushed around.
+Just plan to go slower, keep the heat down, and practice on scrap first.
 If you want a quick reference for dialing heat, see my flux core MIG settings chart.

 Choosing the Right Flux Core Welder

-For pros, the Eastwood MP140i is a multi-process unit that’s compact but powerful enough for thin panels.
-Whichever you choose, make sure it can handle 0.030-inch wire, as thicker wires like 0.035-inch can be too hot for bodywork.
+For pros, the Eastwood MP140i is a compact multi-process unit with enough control for thin panels.
+Whatever you choose, make sure it can run 0.030-inch wire.
+Thicker wire like 0.035-inch can run hot for bodywork and is harder to control on thin steel.

-Always check the welder’s duty cycle.
-A low duty cycle means you’ll be waiting for the machine to cool down mid-project, which is a pain when you’re trying to finish a fender before dinner.
+Also check the welder’s duty cycle.
+A low duty cycle can mean waiting for the machine to cool mid-project, which is frustrating when you’re trying to finish a fender repair in one go.

 Picking the Perfect Flux Core Wire

 Wire choice is critical for body panels.
-The wrong wire can mean weak welds or a panel that looks like Swiss cheese.
+The wrong wire can mean weak welds, excessive spatter, or a panel that turns into Swiss cheese.
 For thin sheet metal, I stick with 0.030-inch E71T-GS wire.
-It’s designed for single-pass welding on thin materials and runs smoother with less heat input than many general-purpose wires (datasheet).
-I’ve tried 0.035-inch wire, but it’s trickier to control on 20-gauge steel—you’ll need to keep your settings low to avoid burn-through.
+It’s designed for single-pass welding on thinner materials and can run smoother with less heat input than many general-purpose wires (datasheet).
+I’ve used 0.035-inch wire too, but it’s trickier on 20-gauge steel.
+You have to keep settings low and stay disciplined with stitch welding.

-E71T-GS is my go-to because it produces less spatter and a flatter weld bead, which means less grinding later.
-Brands like Hobart and YesWelder make reliable options that won’t break the bank.
-If you’re working on slightly thicker panels, like 16-gauge, E71T-11 can work, but expect more cleanup.
-Always store your wire in a dry place—moisture can ruin the flux and cause porosity in your welds.
+E71T-GS is a favorite because it can lay a flatter bead with less cleanup when everything is set up right.
+Brands like Hobart and YesWelder make reliable options.
+If you’re working on slightly thicker panels, like 16-gauge, E71T-11 can work, but expect more slag and grinding.
+Store your wire in a dry place.
+Moisture can mess with the flux and lead to porosity.

 Don’t skimp on wire quality.
-Cheap, no-name wire often leads to inconsistent feeding and more spatter, which is a headache on delicate bodywork.
+Cheap, no-name wire often feeds inconsistently and throws more spatter, which is the last thing you want on delicate bodywork.

 Setting Up Your Welder for Success

 Getting your welder dialed in is half the battle.
-Thin sheet metal doesn’t forgive sloppy settings, so take your time here.
-For 18–22 gauge steel, start with low voltage—around 1–3 on a basic machine or 14–16 volts on a more advanced one.
-Set your wire feed speed low, then adjust until you hear a smooth, sizzling bacon sound.
-Too crackly, and your wire speed’s too high; too quiet, and it’s too low.
+Thin sheet metal won’t forgive sloppy settings, so take your time here.
+For 18–22 gauge steel, start low.
+That’s usually around 1–3 on a basic tapped machine, or about 14–16 volts on a machine with a voltage display.
+Start your wire feed speed low, then adjust until you hear that smooth “sizzling bacon” sound.
+Too crackly can mean your wire speed is too high, and a weak, sputtery arc can mean it’s too low.

 Polarity: For self-shielded flux core wires (E71T-GS/E71T-11), use DCEN.
-Some gas-shielded flux core wires require DCEP—always check your wire’s datasheet (Miller; E71T-GS datasheet).
-If your machine has a chart inside the cover, use it as a starting point, but don’t trust it blindly.
-Every welder’s different, so practice on scrap metal first.
-I keep a pile of old fender pieces in my shop just for this purpose.
+Some gas-shielded flux core wires require DCEP, so always check the wire’s datasheet (Miller; E71T-GS datasheet).
+If your machine has a chart inside the cover, use it as a starting point, but don’t treat it like gospel.
+Practice on scrap first.
+I keep old fender pieces around just for test welds.

 Quick Settings Guide: